carpentries/sandpaper/README.md

 generate a site with the following features:

   - optional offline use
+  - filename-agnostic episode arrangements
+  - clear definitions of package versions needed to build the lesson
   - lesson versioning (e.g. I can navigate to
     <https://swcarpentry.github.io/python-novice-gapminder> for the
     current version and